All Eyes On Lily Rose Depp At Chanel Runway Show While Dad Johnny Moves On From Drama

 “The modern muse was selected by creative director Karl Lagerfeld to model his stunning bridal creation, which was a dreamy powder pink dress featuring a peter pan collar, puffed sleeves and dramatic train made up of layers of ruffles.
 All eyes were on the frilly and fabulous creation, as Lily-Rose’s beauty look was kept simple.
 The ‘It’ girl sported a simple pink pout, with her locks pulled back into a low bun.”

-The beauty’s father, actor Johnny Depp has been enduring a bit of a tumultuous time over the past few months, seeing as his very public and drama-filled divorce from actress Amber Heard has just recently been finalized.
+The beauty’s father, actor Johnny Depp, has been enduring a bit of a tumultuous time over the past few months, seeing as his very public and drama-filled divorce from actress Amber Heard has just recently been finalized.
 The divorce was filed by Heard back in May of 2016 which was paired with allegations of abuse against Depp.
 By August, Depp and Heard reached an agreement that Depp would pay the actress $7 million and the former couple released a joint statement, as E!
 News reminds.

 Unfortunately, the Pirates of the Caribbean star also has been named as the most overpaid actor in Hollywood by Forbes magazine which was a bit of salt in the open wound.
 However, Johnny is moving forward with a string of projects lined up for the next little while.

 Since the divorce was made final in January, Depp made an appearance at the People’s Choice Awards at which he received an award for Favorite Movie Icon, and while he made his acceptance speech, he was sure to thank those fans who trusted him and who have stood by him despite the negative allegations, drama, and title awarded to him by Forbes.
-The Telegraph reminds of Depp’s words at the event:”I came here for one reason, and one reason only.
+The Telegraph reminds of Depp’s words at the event.

+“I came here for one reason, and one reason only.
 I came here for you, the people, who through whatever good times or bad have stood by me and trusted me.
 Thank you.”

 #fashion #style Lily-Rose Depp Opens Up About Parents Johnny Depp and Vanessa Paradis, Lan… https://t.co/WReoXWnVgx #trends #designer